zulfadz/the-plain/about.md

 + aops' counting and probability. <span style="color:gray">(notes)(solutions)</span>

-The only way to mastery is through small daily improvements.
-This is why reviewing and journaling each day is very important.
+## Personality

+I am a certified INFP, I tend to be idealistic.
+Reviewing and journaling each day is very important to me, lest I drift and spiral away.
 You can read my [journal](https://zul.rocks/journal/) here.